opengradient/ML_Supervisor/README.md

 # ML_Supervisor

-contact cleint services for access to private repos.
+Contact cleint services for access to private repos.